paramdeepnijjer-blip/paramdeepnijjer-blip/README.md

 - ☁️ Passionate about deploying ML models to production
 - 🔍 Always exploring new techniques in feature engineering
 - 💬 Ask me about time series forecasting, ML pipelines, or cloud deployment
-- ⚡ Fun fact: I spend more time cleaning data than modeling (and that's okay!)
+- ⚡ Fun fact: I spend more time cleaning data than modelling (and that's okay!)

 ---